-Our recent discussions with the FDA consisted of two separate meetings to review both the complete Tovaxin manufacturing process as well as the prospective clinical trial plan for Tovaxin.
+In late 2010, we conducted formal End of Phase II meetings with the FDA regarding our planned development program for Tovaxin.
+These consisted of two separate meetings to review both the complete Tovaxin manufacturing process as well as the prospective clinical trial plan for Tovaxin.
 The first meeting focused on the improvements and modifications we have incorporated into Tovaxin's manufacturing and CMC (chemistry, manufacturing and control) process in an effort to improve efficiency, reduce overall costs and implement commercial stage requirements.
 As part of this meeting, we presented data and details supporting an optimized manufacturing process, including a transition to fewer process steps, comparability plans and complete reagent profiles.
 The FDA agreed that the optimized Tovaxin manufacturing process would meet the requirements for a pivotal Phase III clinical trial, although additional supporting data is expected to be submitted to the FDA prior to initiating such a study.

-The second meeting was an "end of Phase II" clinical meeting in which we presented our rationale and trial design for a Phase III pivotal study with Tovaxin in RR-MS patients.
+During the second meeting we presented our rationale and trial design for a Phase III pivotal study of Tovaxin in RR-MS patients.
 The FDA concurred in general with our proposed clinical trial protocol, including the patient population, end points, patient numbers and overall trial design.
-The FDA also offered several recommendations to further enhance such a Phase III trial.
+The FDA also offered several recommendations to further enhance such a Phase III trial in RR-MS.